edwardsmith999/TTCF4LAMMPS/README.md

 ------

 This block appends to the existing LAMMPS input file the set of commands listed in the "Run equilibrium thermalization" block.
-The operation is perfomed using lmp.command("......") which enables one to attach to the LAMMPS object lmp any arbitrary LAMMPS command, including variable declaration (passing Type 2 parameters to LAMMPS) and run.
+The operation is performed using lmp.command("......") which enables one to attach to the LAMMPS object lmp any arbitrary LAMMPS command, including variable declaration (passing Type 2 parameters to LAMMPS) and run.

 	lmp.command("timestep " + str(dt))
 	lmp.command("variable Thermo_damp equal " +  str(10*dt))